 A single marketing campaign isn’t likely to appeal to everyone.
 What interests a single, 18-year-old college freshman will be utterly different from what attracts a 45-year-old attorney who’s married with children.

 Understanding these similarities and differences allows you to isolate the market into individual categories and create specific selling points accordingly.
-This makes your campaigns more precise because you can focus solely on serving smaller, more refined segments.
+This makes your campaigns more precise because you can focus solely on serving smaller, more refined segments—a concept known as demographic segmentation.

 What is demographic segmentation?

 Dividing the market into smaller segments, each with a common variable, allows companies to use their time and resources more efficiently.
-They can better understand the prospective market, and use advertising personalization to ensure the needs of the targeted group are fulfilled:
+They can better understand the similarities between individuals in the audience to determine what messages they are likely to respond to.
+Businesses can use advertising personalization to ensure the needs of the defined group are fulfilled:

 This customer segmentation method is one of the most commonly used because it’s easy to acquire through census data, analytics software, consumer insights, and more.
-It’s also considered by many businesses to be the cheapest way to divide a target market.
+It’s also considered by many businesses to be the most cost-effective way to divide a target market.

 Why is demographic segmentation in marketing so important?